aeternity/protocol/channels/ON-CHAIN.md

 Proof of inclusion represents the internal channel state.
 It
 has to include all accounts, all contracts and their balances.
-Based on this structure - the next `state_hash` is going to be computed thus providing insufficient set of accounts and contracts provided will result in a different channel `state_hash`.
+Based on this structure, the next `state_hash` is going to be computed thus providing insufficient set of accounts and contracts provided will result in a different channel `state_hash`.

 The payload can be either empty or a signed transaction.
 If the payload is empty, the last on-chain persisted state is used.
 In this case the proof of inclusion root hash must be equal to the one persisted for the channel on-chain.
 The round being used is the one stored in the channel on-chain.
 If the payload is a transaction it MUST be a channel_offchain_tx.
 It MUST be co-signed.

 An off-chain transaction payload is a valid transaction if it has: